-- Wash hands well.

-- Dispose of the gloves.

-- Used traps should be rinsed with a proper dilution of disinfectant / water solution before being reused.
+- Wash hands well. - Wash gloves in a 1 to 10 bleach / water solution or dispose of. - Used traps should be rinsed with a 1 to 50 bleach solution before being reused.

 HAND POWERED LIFTS, ROUSTABOUTS, AND HYJACKS

 Winch or jacking devices are great for moving heavy materials or apparatus - they are safe too if the following points are observed: